-We were provided a copy of the 2016-17 SFA File that was submitted to the BOG, which includes a line for each type of financial aid award-by student and by semester-for all semesters during the academic year, for a total of 147,146 records.
-We filtered this data to identify Pell awards made in the Fall 2016 semester, which is the criterion for inclusion in the numerator of Metric 7.
-There were 8,892 awards meeting this criterion.
+We evaluated the 2017-18 SFA File that was submitted to the BOG, which includes a line for each type of financial aid award-by student and by term-for all terms during the academic year.
+We filtered this data to identify Pell Grants awarded in the Fall 2017 term.
+There were 8,988 awards meeting this criterion.

-We developed a query in Campus Solutions to identify all students who received Pell grants during the Fall 2016 semester and used the results to validate the 2016-17 SFA File that was submitted to the BOG by IR.
-We determined that awards reported in the 2016-17 SFA File were materially correct.
+We developed a query in Campus Solutions to identify all students who received Pell Grants during the Fall 2017 term and used the results to validate information reported in the 2017-18 SFA File.
+We determined that awards reported in the 2017-18 SFA File for this metric were materially correct.